EXCLUSIVE-Radioactive material stolen in Iraq raises security concerns

 There was no indication the material had come into the possession of Islamic State, which seized territory in Iraq and Syria in 2014 but does not control areas near Basra.

-A State Department spokesman declined to comment on whether the missing material might be suitable for use in a dirty bomb.

 The security official, based in Baghdad, told Reuters there were no immediate suspects for the theft.
-But the official said the initial inquiry suggested the perpetrators had specific knowledge of the material and the facility.
-"No broken locks, no smashed doors and no evidence of forced entry," he said.
+But the official said the initial investigation suggested the perpetrators had specific knowledge of the material and the facility: "No broken locks, no smashed doors and no evidence of forced entry," he said.

 An operations manager for Iraqi security firm Taiz, which was contracted to protect the facility, declined to comment, citing instructions from Iraqi security authorities.